aem-design/aem.design/_manual/020-devtools.md

 ### JGitFlow Plugin

 The JGitFlow Maven Goals manages the Git Flow branching strategy.
 The table below lists common usages of the JGitFlow.
-All commands are run in the ‘aemdesign-aem-dam’ parent module.
+All commands are run in the 'aemdesign-aem-dam' parent module.

 | Maven Goals                     | Actions                                     |
 |---------------------------------|---------------------------------------------|